 - 4 tbsp butter room temperature, cut into small cubes

 - 1/2 cup water plus 2 tbsp water

 - 1/2 cup sugar

 - pinch of salt

-- 3 cups of fresh berries (assorted as you see fit: blueberries, raspberries, hulled strawberries, blackberries, currants, gooseberries etc)
+- 3 cups fresh berries assorted as you see fit, blueberries, raspberries, strawberries, currants, gooseberries, blackberries

 - 1 tsp vanilla